He plays his song to the scenery. Towards the end, a woman

 Man: I thought I did, but I can’t quite remember.

-Woman: You got married, and don’t remember if you loved her or not?
+Woman: You got married, and don’t remember if you loved her

 Man: And you - were you ever married?